The Impact of AI in Manufacturing

 Computer Vision

 Computer vision uses visual data to make interpretations and decisions.
-When used in manufacturing, it can work together with ML to further improve quality control while also detecting defects or out-of-place objects.
+When used in manufacturing, it can work together with ML to further improve quality control and detect defects or out-of-place objects.
 Additionally, computer vision can be used to inspect items on a production line to ensure they adhere to quality standards, adding an extra level of security to manufacturing lines.

 Robotics and Automation

 Robots have long been used in manufacturing, but when paired with AI, they have the ability to accomplish a lot more than simply putting materials together.
 AI-powered robotics and automations can perform a range of tasks, from handling and assembling raw materials and more complex tasks requiring a high level of precision.
-AI also allows these systems to adapt to their environments, collaborate with humans, and automate tasks that would otherwise be repetitive, enabling employees to focus on quality and productivity while robotics handles physical manufacturing.
+AI also allows these systems to adapt to their environments, collaborate with humans, and automate tasks that would otherwise be repetitive.
+As a result, employees are able to focus on quality and productivity while robotics handles physical manufacturing.

 Natural Language Processing (NLP)